limit-zero/mongoose-graphql-pagination/README.md

   // The cursor type.
 Will obfuscate the MongoID.
   Cursor: CursorType,

-  // Apply the pagination resolves for the connection and edge.
+  // Apply the pagination resolvers for the connection and edge.
   ContactConnection: paginationResolvers.connection,
   ContactEdge: paginationResolvers.edge,